miklevin/MikeLev.in/_posts/2024-10-23-the-port-for-real-this-time.md

 > Note: And this is where it went terribly wrong again.
 Like humans, AI's are
 > remarkably hit-or-miss.
 Sometimes they're really good at figuring out
 > precisely what you want, and other times it's... just too difficult, maybe?

+## Refactoring and Porting App #1 Goes Into Day 2

+I didn't want to, but I had to pull the plug around 3:00 AM and get some sleep.
+The good news is that most of the hard bits are done.

+- I've "wedged in" the plugin to the page layout
+- I have a progressive reveal of PicoCSS-style "stacked cards" for a Jupyter Notebook-like progressive reveal
+- I have connectivity with the Botify API, both for login and one of the harder menu tricks
+- I got the old app working again for side-by-side comparison

+But that's where I ran out of steam.
+Diminishing returns on productivity from exhaustion, and I really have to dive into preparing for the client meeting today, at around 2:00 PM.
+It's only 9:00 AM, so if I want to do both things, I have to make some strategic moves forward and have it all wrapped up by no later than 11:00 AM so I can shift gears and make a good showing on my first management of a client meeting in some time.